Autumn Show 2026

 To submit an entry into the Show:

-- Put it in an envelope with your entry fee.
+- Put it in an envelope with your entry fee (20p per entry).

-- Hand it in at Ditchling Post Office no later than 5 p.m. on the Wednesday preceding the show.
-Late entries will not be accepted.
+- Hand it in at Ditchling Post Office by the end of the day on the Wednesday preceding the show.